Perkyrain/SerpentAI_wiki/The-Serpent.AI-Plugin-System.md

 ## Plugin Engine

 Under the hood, the framework leverages the [Offshoot Plugin Engine](https://github.com/SerpentAI/offshoot) for Python 3.5+.
 Offshoot implements a very clear and easy to use plugin workflow and has useful features like unified plugin configuration access, dependency management and callbacks.
-This being said, you won't to worry about having to learn Offshoot, as it is already implemented in the framework.
+This being said, you won't have to worry about having to learn Offshoot, as it is already implemented in the framework.
 Feel free to check it out though!

 ## Plugin Management